Dual Enrollment Programs

 Introduction to College Studies is a 26-hour course designed to help students develop strategies for college success.
 Introduction to College Studies is offered at all 12 Community College of Vermont academic centers every fall, spring, and summer semester, and at other VSC colleges on a variable basis.
-With support from VSAC and GEAR-UP, this course is offered tuition free to all Vermont high school students.
+With support from VSAC and GEAR-UP, this course is offered tuition free to all Vermont high school students and is the ideal course for high school sophomores to prepare for college courses in their junior and senior years.

 For more information: